Area Estimates for High genus Lawson surfaces via DPW: Introduction

 \section{Introduction}

 Minimal surfaces are important objects in differential geometry which have fascinated geometers for centuries.
 Depending on the curvature of the ambient space, different techniques were developed to prove existence, uniqueness (possibly under certain geometric constraints), and to study the space of embedded minimal surfaces.
-In euclidean space, minimal surfaces give rise to linear PDEs and thus can be explicitly parametrised via Weierstrass representation.
+In Euclidean space, minimal surfaces can be explicitly parametrised via Weierstrass representation.
 Constructing minimal surfaces in a compact symmetric space -- such as the round 3-sphere -- is much more involved. \\

 Examples of compact embedded minimal surfaces in the $3$-sphere of all genera were first found by Lawson \cite{Lawson} using the solution of the Plateau problem with respect to a polygonal boundary curve.
-Though there have been enormous achievements in the theory of minimal surfaces in positively curved 3-manifolds by Min-Max theory in recent years (see for example \cite{MarNev18} and references therein), we still lack knowledge about the simplest compact minimal surfaces of genus $g\geq2$ in the round $3$-sphere.
+Though enormous achievements have been made in the theory of minimal surfaces in positively curved 3-manifolds by Min-Max theory in recent years (see for example \cite{MarNev18} and references therein), we still lack knowledge about the simplest compact minimal surfaces of genus $g\geq2$ in the round $3$-sphere.
 For example, the area of these surfaces is still unknown and the index and stability for Lawson $\xi_{1,g}$-surfaces were only recently computed \cite{KapWiy}. \\

+It is well known that the Lawson surfaces $\xi_{m,k}$ converge for fixed $m$ and $k \rightarrow \infty$ to the union of $m+1$ great spheres intersecting in a great circle.
+In this paper, we go backwards and construct Lawson surfaces $\xi_{m,k}$ for $k\gg 1$ by desingularizing the union of $m+1$ great spheres using a Karcher saddle tower, a minimal surface generalizing the classical Scherk surface (see Section \ref{sec:karcher}).
+As a consequence, our analysis determines the asymptotic behaviour of the area of the Lawson surfaces $\xi_{m,k}$ for $k\gg 1$ up to second order.
+In particular, in the case $m=1$, Theorem \ref{the:area} gives

+for the area of the Lawson surface $\xi_{1,g}$ of genus $g$ with $g\gg 1$.
+The Lawson surfaces $\xi_{1,g}$ are conjectured to minimize the Willmore energy for surfaces of genus $g$ (\cite{kusner}, Conjecture 8.4).
+Since the area of a minimal surface in $\S^3$ is its Willmore energy, the above equation yields estimates for the conjectured minimum Willmore energy of compact surfaces of genus $g\gg 1$.
+In \cite{KLS}, the large genus limit of the minimal Willmore energy is shown to be $8 \pi$, giving some evidence to the Kusner conjecture.

+Desingularization is a well established and productive method to construct minimal surfaces in various spaces using PDE methods (see for example \cite{KapYan} for an example of such construction in the 3-sphere).
+However, these methods would not give such fine area estimates as the ones that we obtain in this paper.
+We shall carry out the construction using integrable system methods, which in essence allow for more explicit formulas.